evermoredev/everpaste/README.md

 `curl -d "text=$(cat myfile.txt)&privacy=private&name=nate&title=my paste" http://location.of.pastebin/api`

-You'll receive the key in the response:
+You'll receive the url of your paste as a response:

-`{ "key": "dcDmmasdwe" }`

-Your paste will now be available at:

 `http://location.of.pastebin/dcDmmasdwe`